samonzeweb/godb/README.md

 * `RETURNING` support for PostgreSQL.
 * `OUTPUT` support for SQL Server.
 * Define your own logger (should have `Println(...)` method)
 * Define table name for structs.
+(You can call one of `SetTableNamer...` functions at your main function to use a namer.)
 For example, if struct's name is `BookAuthor`:
     * Default tablename will be same as struct's name(`SetTableNamerSame()`).
 Example table name will be `BookAuthor`.
     * Call `SetTableNamerPlural()` to use plural name of struct.
 Example table name will be `BookAuthors`.
     * Call `SetTableNamerSnake()` to get struct name as sname format.
 Example table name will be `book_author`.